Prescription drug plans for seniors.

 The fact is that people age 65 and over account for about 35% of all prescription medications that are sold.
 However this age group makes up only about 15% of the total US population.
 So this means that each senior citizen spends, on average, about 200% more on prescription drugs than others.
 Since the amount of money they spend is so much higher, they often need help in buying their medications, and these senior prescription medication plans may be able to assist.

 There are three main options.
-They are private ones, government benefits, as well as charitable assistance.
+They are private ones from companies such as Walgreens or WalMart, government benefits including Medicare, as well as charitable assistance.
 Each has their own pros, cons, costs, and application processes.
 Some are free to sign up for, while others have minimal costs.
 Some help retirees or individuals that live on a fixed income, and some plans for seniors have no income restrictions.
 The primary programs are as follows.

 Health insurance and other companies in the private sector offer Medicare Advantage Plans.
 There are a few different subcategories of these.
 Most of them are closely regulated as part of Medicare Part A and B. However even when someone is enrolled into that benefit, they can choose different “flavors” of these programs.
 The private plans will usually add some form of prescription coverage for the seniors, often as a component of Part D.